 It's easy to assume that your loans will work themselves out once you graduate.
 But nothing could be further from the truth.

 Student loans come with responsibilities.
-There are different types of loans and terms like amortization and capitalization that may feel foreign.
+There are different types of loans and terms like amortization and capitalization that may be unfamiliar.
 The best way to navigate the student loan process successfully is to get a good understanding of exactly how the loans work.

 What are the interest rates on them?
-What are the monthly payments?
-When are they due?
+What are the monthly payments and also when are they due?
 Is there a possibility of student loan forgiveness?

 A few years ago, I was fortunate to find a scholarship program that supported students to go and study abroad for a year for their Master's education.

-It is however important to note though that refinancing is not for everyone, and doesn't always solve student debt crisis problems.
+It is however important to note that refinancing is not for everyone, and doesn't always solve student debt crisis problems.

 There will be instances where the new loan doesn't come with many benefits and could end up wasting your time.
 So before you make a decision, do your research.
 You can start with our guide to refinancing your student loans.

 You might also consider an income-based repayment plan.
 These allow you to pay off your loans according to your income.
 However, income-driven repayment plans can take longer to pay off, so consider if it makes sense for your situation.

 4. Negotiate your salary and raises, increase your income